Wireless and budget-friendly

 Reach for what's now

-The PS VR2 might grow into an amazing console with a strong library sometime after its planned 2023 release, but the Quest 2 is the headset to beat for a long time to come.
+The PS VR2 might grow into an amazing console with a strong library sometime after its launch in February 2023, but the Quest 2 is the headset to beat for a long time to come.
 It's been out for well over a full year now and has gotten exponentially better.
 Meta has now removed the requirement of a Facebook account for the Quest 2, which was easily the biggest deterrent for some people.
 Even still, if the idea of using a Meta-owned headset with Facebook ties is a big negative, Sony's PS VR2 is the best way to go once it comes out.

 For everyone else, the wireless freedom, ease of use, and low entry cost of the Quest 2 make it incredibly easy to recommend.
 It's the best way to experience VR, no matter what console you prefer or even if you are a PC gamer.
 You'll get an amazing library of games and content that work on the Quest 2 by itself, plus the ability to play PC VR games if you've got a VR-ready gaming PC.